GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSsurface_GridComp/Utils/Raster/preproc/routing_model/readme.txt

 The explanations for the input files of this package can be found in the input directory.

-The outputs from this package (cellarea.nc and river_input.nc) will be used as input to the make_bcs.
+The outputs from this package (cellarea.nc and river_input.nc located in the created output folder) will be used as input to the make_bcs.
 They are listed as follows:

   cellarea.nc: cell area [m^2] of the 1-min grid.